Until Credit Do Us Part, Money and Marriage Finances

 In your credit report lies those nasty little financial secrets we call “past and current financial problems.”
 If your spouse is not willing to share his or her credit report with you before you marry, look at that as an early sign of problematic marriage finances.

-Solve Money Problems With This Small Tool
+Solve Money Finances With This Small Tool

 What can a credit report tell us to prevent asking, “what is marriage dissolution”? after marrying.

 - Some people just don’t believe someone they, “think they know” is capable of doing “nasty things” like, not paying their bills on time?